 Do things make a sound when they are cut?
 Do they all sound the same?

 I love hearing young children explore their vocabulary range when faced with something like a Nature Cutting Tray.
 It takes them out of normal day to day language they readily use and challenges them to find words to describe uncommon events and observations.
 Children will often make up exciting words of their own to describe what they are experiencing.

 Nature finds give us the opportunity to introduce children to some rich vocabulary.
 When discussing leaves we might use: crunch, scrunch, tumble, decaying, rotting, dropping, veins, underside, bumpy, ridges, lines, patterns etc. It’s amazing how many word choices there are to connect with just one thing!
 I’m sure you can think of lots more too.

 Rather than throwing away all the cut pieces when the children have finished it can be fun to offer some paper and glue for making collages.
 Or why not try painting with the berry juice too?

 A Nature Cutting Tray certainly has lots of potential for fun and learning!
 I hope this article has given you a few starting points to enjoy with your little ones and I’m sure you’ll be able to think of lots of other directions to take the learning and play too.
-I’d love to hear how you get on, leave a comment below or come and chat on Facebook.

 You Might Also Like: